Pre-Conference Training Workshop

 Kenneth Amaeshi

-Professor of Sustainable Finance and Governance at the School of Transnational Governance in University of Edinburgh and European University Institute
+Professor of Sustainable Finance and Governance at the School of Transnational Governance at the University of Edinburgh and European University Institute

 Discussant: